 Emus have a long neck, a short sharp beak and very small ears.
 They have long feet with three toes.
 One of the toes on each foot is a talon which can be used for fighting.
-Emus have two sets of eyelids one which they use for blinking and one to keep out the dust.
-They have small wings which are virtually useless as emus can not fly.
+Having only three toes is a common adaptation among birds which walk and run more than flying.

-Emus have a hairlike appearance to their feathers.
-Just like hair feathers grow from a follicle and birds usually have one feather per follicle, but emus grow a double shafted feather from each follicle.
+Emus have a hair-like appearance to their feathers.
+Just like hair their feathers grow from a follicle.
+Most birds usually have one feather per follicle, but emus grow a double shafted feather from each follicle.

-The height of an emu ranges from 1.5 to 1.9 metres (4.9 to 6.2 feet) and weigh around 30 to 55 kilograms (66 to 121 pounds).
+The height of an emu ranges from 1.5 to 1.9m (4.9 to 6.2ft) and weigh around 30 to 55kg (66 to 121lbs).

 Emus are omnivores which means that they eat all kinds of foods, both plants and animals.
 They will eat a wide variety of plants depending on the season along with fruit, flowers, berries, invertebrates and lizards.

 They usually look for their food during the day, and while there is plenty of food about they will store large amounts of fat in their bodies that they can use to survive on while they are looking for more food.

 They live in most habitats across Australia but are most commonly found in areas of savanna woodland and sclerophyll forest (a type of vegetation that has hard leaves and short distances between leaves along the stems) .
 They are very rarely found in rainforests or very arid areas.

 Emus typically stay together in pairs or family groups consisting of the male and his offspring, but may form into large flocks when they are travelling to a food source.

-Emus sleep during the night but do not sleep continously for the whole night, they can wake up several times during the night to either feed or go to the toilet.
+Emus sleep during the night but do not sleep continuously for the whole night, they can wake up several times during the night to either feed or go to the toilet.
 Emus sit down to sleep and it seems that this is also helpful to camouflage them as they look like a small hill when sleeping.
 They sleep for about 7 hours each day.